Is 'Them' Based on a True Story? And Did Compton Used to Be White?

-Amazon’s “Them,” from creator Little Marvin, tells the story of a Black family from North Carolina who moves to Los Angeles in 1953 after they suffer an unimaginable tragedy.
+“Them,” the new horror series on Amazon Prime Video from creator Little Marvin, tells the story of a Black family from North Carolina who moves to Los Angeles in 1953 after they suffer an unimaginable tragedy.
 The Emorys have family out there, and they’re hoping things will be better for them out there in Southern California.

 The Emorys that we see on “Them” are not real people, and this is not a true story.
 But it is firmly rooted in actual history.
 “Them” puts a horror lens on stuff like racist covenants, predatory lending, redlining — it is, in a lot of ways, a big picture examination of the shape of institutional racism in America in the 20th Century.
 It’s got a focus on housing in particular, but it’s certainly not limited to that topic.